 In the human body, progesterone is produced from pregnenolone, which is made by conversion of cholesterol.

-The progesterone is then converted into Allopregnanolone, the “king of the hormones” (crowned king, by me).
+The progesterone then generates Allopregnanolone, the “king of the hormones” (crowned king, by me).

-This human hormone, progesterone, is produced in very large quantity by the ovaries, the placenta and even the brain, but bioidentical progesterone (a substance with a precisely identical chemical structure) can be produced pharmaceutically, from “diosgenin”, a chemical found in wild yam which can also be processed into the entire sequence of other human “neurosteroid” hormones.
+However bioidentical progesterone, precisely identical in chemical structure can be very inexpensively produced from “diosgenin” (diosgenin is a chemical found in wild yam which can also be processed into the entire sequence of other human “neurosteroid” hormones).

 Progesterone is in many ways the body’s most interesting hormone.